umputun/spot/README.md

 #### `copy`

 Copies a file from the local machine to the remote host(s).
-If `mkdir` is set to `true` the command will create the destination directory if it doesn't exist, same as `mkdir -p` in bash.
+If `mkdir` is set to `true` the command will create the destination directory if it doesn't exist, the same as `mkdir -p` in bash.
 The command also supports glob patterns in `src` field.

 Copy command performs a quick check to see if the file already exists on the remote host(s) with the same size and modification time, and skips the copy if it does.
 This option can be disabled by setting `force: true` flag.
 Another option is `exclude` which allows to specify a list of files to exclude to be copied.